Albert Gallatin Area School District: History

-Albert Gallatin Area School District was created as an original combination between Masontown and Point Marion High Schools in 1958, creating a new senior high school in Friendship Hill and the former schools becoming elementary and junior high schools.
+Albert Gallatin Area School District was created as an original combination between Masontown and Point Marion High Schools in 1958, creating a new senior high school in Friendship Hill, and the former schools became elementary and junior high schools.

 In 1958, Fairchance High School and Georges High School consolidated to become Fairchance-Georges High School.
 These two joint school boards, along with several other local school boards, became part of a state consolidation plan in 1966, creating the Albert Gallatin Area School District while retaining three separate high schools: Albert Gallatin, Fairchance-Georges, and German Township.

 In 1987, a second consolidation was made, creating the Tri-Valley High School as the sole senior high school for the district, utilizing the old Fairchance-Georges building.
 The former Albert Gallatin High School became Albert Gallatin Junior High South, while German Township became Albert Gallatin Junior High School North.

-The mascot for the North was the Lions, and the Eagles was the mascot for the South, with the idea that when the two schools combined at the senior high, they would become the Griffins.
+The mascot for the North was the Lions, and the Eagles were the mascot for the South, with the idea that when the two schools combined at the senior high, they would become the Griffins.

 In 1993, retaining the same secondary building composition, the high school's name was changed to Albert Gallatin.
-Since then, many of the schools have been upgraded, including the Senior High, and the Junior Highs became Middle Schools after their respective renovations (George J. Plava - German Central in 1989, South and Friendship Hill Elementary in 1999, and North in 2004, respectively.)
-Other schools were replaced, including Masontown Elementary (1999) and A.L.
+Since then, many of the schools have been upgraded, including the Senior High, and the Junior Highs became Middle Schools after their respective renovations (George J. Plava - German Central in 1989, South and Friendship Hill Elementary in 1999, and North in 2004, respectively) Other schools were replaced, including Masontown Elementary (1999) and A.L.
 Wilson (2008—a merger of the former Fairchance Elementary and Windy Hill School).

 Unfortunately, other schools have been shut down over the decades, including Point Marion Elementary and later Junior High (1980s) and D. Ferd Swaney Elementary (2016).